TechBeamers

 It can be quickly done using the Eclipse IDE.
 Open the Eclipse and navigate to File Menu >> New >> Click on the File option.

-Now you can open it in the Eclipse using the Property file editor where you can add/edit any key-value pair.
-Though, it is a simple text file that you can modify using basic file editors like Notepad.
+Now you can open it in the Eclipse using the Property file editor and add/edit any key-value pair.
+However, it is a simple text file you can modify using basic editors like Notepad.

 Read a Properties File